 For many new project managers, the distinctions between project assumptions, constraints, and dependencies aren’t so clear.
 Let’s look at project constraints and how they differ from assumptions.

 Simply put, constraints are the limitations that you and your project’s team members must work within.
 In project management terms, constraints often look like the following:

 - Your project’s resources

 All three of these elements have pre-defined limits that constrain the completion of your project.
 You must work within the project’s designated budget to deliver it according to the scheduled timeline, using the resources allocation assigned to you, your team members, and your project’s stakeholders.

 What are project dependencies?

 Now that we’ve distinguished constraints from assumptions, let’s talk about project dependencies.
 Essentially, a project dependency is any task or activity that is reliant on the completion or initiation of another one.
 For example, if your project cannot move into the next phase until a particular element is approved by the client or a stakeholder, then that next phase is a dependency.

 In some cases, project constraints lead to dependencies.
 For instance, if you only have one designer on your team working on multiple design elements, then each of those elements becomes dependent on the other.
 The constraint of having one designer produces dependencies.

-With Wrike’s customizable and interactive project management tools, you’ll be able to visualize and map out a project’s entire timeline, find out how to explain hours to a client for a project, scope baseline vs scope statement, and critical path in order to identify dependencies and plan for assumptions and constraints.
+With Wrike’s customizable and interactive project management tools, you’ll be able to visualize and map out a project’s entire timeline, find out how to explain hours to a client for a project, scope baseline vs. scope statement, and critical path in order to identify dependencies and plan for assumptions, risks, and constraints.
 You’ll also be able to manage your team’s workload with easy-to-use resource management tools and monitor project progress in real-time.